CIS3296SoftwareDesignF21/prj-04-templecats/README.md

 # How to Install

+# Vision

+_Warm-hearted, animal loving college students and faculty with a desire to help their local feline community need basic information on where their services are most necessary.
+The Temple Cats website is a Web-based service that provides critical information regarding the local cat communities including location information, veterinary contact information, and first aid guidance that improve cat prosperity at critical touch points.
+Unlike other websites dedicated to cat prosperity, our website provides very detailed, geographically relevant, and practical services for free._

 # Personas

 _Jason, age 18, is a first-year student studying psychology at Temple University main campus, a